istaari/Leetcode/DSA_NOTES.md

 - Window Size = `j - 1 + 1`
 - Remove first element from window `i - k` k is window size
+- Circular Sliding Window
+   - Start of the window - `i % n`
+   - End of the window - `(i + k - 1) % n` where k is the window size.
 - Digits - `count = new int[10]`, Small Aphabets - `count = new int[26]`, Big Aphabets - `count = new int[128]`
 - When `two strings` are invloved first create a map of frequency of first string, then compare with second string
 - When `one string or array` is involved, Inside the loop increment and decrement the count of that element in map